I’m a big fan of them. Probably because it’s what I would do given the chance!

 They can be very cost effective – no big venue, not feeding the five thousand!
 The average cost of a venue wedding is not around £30k!
 When homes are so expensive, you can see why that kind of spending on one day is prohibitive!

 It’s easier – much less of a logistical nightmare when there is no entourage.
 The date only has to suit the two of you!
 The place only needs to suit the two of you.
 Less hassle equals less stress

 Inspirational – the internet and the visual social media is inspiring people to choose epic places to elope to.
 And if your imagination is limitless….

 Adventurous – now that’s one way to start married life with an adventure.

 However you don’t actually need to go to the ends of the earth to elope.
 The UK has some awesome places where you can make your vows to each other.
-In England you will need to go to a registry office for the formal bit of paper work, but in Scotland the celebrant will come to you.
+In England you will need to go to a registry office for the formal bit of paper and certificate, but in Scotland the celebrant will come to you.
 Your only limit is your imagination.
 The paper work just has to be posted back to the registry office of the locality of your vows in three days!
 (See this article for fuller details).
 Lisa Wilson Celebrant in the North East of the England can provide a personal ceremony for couples who wish to create an intimate and meaningful exchange of vows.

 So I took part in an inspirational two day elopement shoot on the Isle of Skye, organised by Nicola Dixon.
 It was pretty darn cold as the rest of the UK was struggling with the Beast from the East.
 Skye being far over to the west did not get the blizzards, but the wind was pretty ferocious.
 The amazing models braved the temperatures, (risking frostbite and hypothermia in my opinion) just to enable some awesome photography.
 For that I am forever grateful.
 Here is my take on the day.